philippn/java-cbor-remoting/README.md

   found in the base package of the annotated configuration class
   * The base package can also be explicitly specified using the `basePackages` property of the `@EnableHttpInvokerAutoProxy` annotation
-  * For remote invocation the service URL is built from a base URL and the individual mapping path of the service
+  * For remote invocation the service URL is build from a base URL and the individual mapping path of the service
   * The base URL defaults to *http://localhost:8080* and can be overridden using the system property *remote.baseUrl*

 Sample Application